 At a very basic level, the cultures of place shape our understanding of how to be (a sense of “self”), how to be well (our “well-being”), and how we worship (our spirituality).
 But it’s more than simple geography.
 Two people can grow up in the same city, but come from different blocks, different racial backgrounds and other influences and have a completely different experience, and become completely different people.

 “Where Ya From?” is the ultimate conversation-starter.
-Host, Rasool Barry, asks this to people that he admires or have grown to be influential in life and society.
+Host, Rasool Berry, asks this to people that he admires or have grown to be influential in life and society.
 The podcast gets into the weeds, starting with geography and building out into the life experiences to better understand the guest’s, identity, well-being and spirituality.